-I signed up to Brian Dean’s newsletter to find out his email address and replied to the first email I got.
+I signed up for Brian Dean’s newsletter and replied to the first email I got.

 Most big companies have either a contact form on their website for any inquiry, or a general email address in their contact information (e.g. email@example.com).
 Those addresses are mostly handled by support teams or by VAs.

 Just shoot a simple message and ask them to connect you with the person you want to reach.

 And if you’re using a VA to collect email addresses for you, make sure that his or her signature mentions you as their boss. 🙂

 9. Check WHOIS Data to See the Owner of a Domain

 This is my last resort in finding an email address.

 These days many domains have private registration details, which means you won’t be able to find contact details for the domain owner easily.